LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

     no changes found
     updating to branch default
     0 files updated, 0 files merged, 0 files removed, 0 files unresolved

+You have created a copy of the (empty) bitbucket repository in a subdirectory named the same as yourrepository (gkt170 in the example).
+The is the "checkout directory", the top level of your copy.

 Again, because the repository at Bitbucket is presently empty, the above output actually makes sense.
 There are no files to be